-UnitingCare Community's Prison Ministry service is a Ministry of the Uniting Church Queensland Synod.
+UnitingCare Queensland's Prison Ministry service is a Ministry of the Uniting Church Queensland Synod.
 Through our service chaplains are placed in 13 Corrective Centres around Queensland from Palen Creek in the South to Lotus Glen in the Far North.
 We also have a service called the First Peoples Chaplaincy Service, which provides particular pastoral care to Aboriginal and Torres Strait Islander prisoners.

 Chaplains are present in the centres to serve the spiritual needs of all prisoners regardless of denomination.
 Chaplains also arrange and deliver religious services, including services of worship and Bible studies.